Here the Current Assets Details

 2. Cash Equivalents

-Thus, one of the key cash management strategies entail that idle cash should not be locked up into unproductive accounts.
+Thus, one of the key cash management strategies entails that idle cash should not be locked up into unproductive accounts.
 Instead, surplus cash needs to be put into such marketable instruments.

 - Bank Balances